newsumm/2025/index.md

 A list of topics relevant to this workshop (but not limited to):

-- Abstractive and extractive summarization
+- Abstractive summarization, extractive summarization and their integration
+- Summarization with pre-trained large models
+- Zero-shot/few-shot summarization
 - Fairness in summarization: faithfulness, bias, toxicity, and privacy-preserving
 - Interpretability and visualization of summarization systems
 - Controlled and tailored text generation